sindresorhus/conf/readme.md

 Type: `Function`\
 Default: `undefined`

+The given callback function will be called before each migration step.

-You can use `beforeEachMigration` callback for logging purposes, preparing migration data, etc.
+This can be useful for logging purposes, preparing migration data, etc.

-`beforeEachMigration` callback will be called before each migrations executed.

-It could be useful when you have multiple configs and you want to log the migration data for each config.

 Example: